Prometheus-X-association/release-guidelines/interoperability-testing.md

 * **Component Leads (CL)**: From the component teams, owns the component, product manager/owner.
 * **Component Test Engineers (CTE)**: From the component teams, may be a developer or QA ; write and validate tests and support sandbox deployement.
 * **Prometheus Architects (PA)**: Manage the sandbox environment for integration testing, support for scenarii and testing.
 * **Stakeholders (SH)**: Includes members of the technical committee, end user organizations, cloud providers.
-May validate interoperability scenarii and success metrics
+Validate interoperability scenarii and success metrics.

 ## RACI Matrix